oleeskild/obsidian-digital-garden/README.md

 ## Local development

+NOTE: this plugin contains a testing vault at `src/dg-testVault`, which is recommended for local development.

-1. Clone this repository into `.obsidian` of your vault (it is recommended to use a test-vault instead of your own!)
+1. Clone this repository
 2. (for best compatability, use node version manager and run `nvm install && nvm use`)
 3. Install dependencies with `npm install`
 4. Run with `npm run dev`
-5. You should now be able to enable the plugin in obsidian
+5. Open the vault from `src/dg-testVault` into obsidian

+6. (if you want to develop this plugin with another vault, move it into .obsidian/plugins of that vault)

 Note: this repository uses prettier and eslint to enforce code formatting and style.
 It is recommended to install these to your IDE for automatic formatting and error highlighting.